 Opening TG's Editor

-Figure 3.2 shows the result, an editor subwindow is now below the CommandCenter, at the bottom of the applet.
+Either way, figure 3.2 shows the result, an Editor subwindow is now below the CommandCenter, at the bottom of the applet.

-At this point, the height of the subwindows can be adjusted by positioning the mouse over one of the name stripes, holding down the left mouse button, and dragging the name stripe up or down.
-Since we are going to be using the editor, make it a bit taller; first drag the CommandCenter name stripe up, then drag the Editor name stripe up.
+At this point, the height of the subwindows can be adjusted by positioning the mouse's icon over one of the name stripes, holding down the left mouse button, and dragging the name stripe up or down.
+Since we are going to be using the Editor, make it a bit taller; first drag the CommandCenter name stripe up, then drag the Editor name stripe up.

 Entering Comments Into TG's Editor

 For "Devising a Plan" we need to enter the pseudocode representation of the program.
 Well, this is a problem. a Logo interpreter doesn't understand pseudocode and it will complain if we type it in.
 We solve this problem by entering the pseudocode as comments.
 Comments in Logo start with the semicolon (";") character and go through the end of the line.
 Comments are intended to be read by humans and are ignored by TG's Logo interpreter.

 Figure 3.3 shows the TG applet after the pseudocode from the previous exercise has been entered into the Editor.